andrelbourgeois/casa0015-mobile-assessment/README.md

 **Critical Next Steps**
-Next steps for this project include using the existing functionality to make a single button which can route a user towards their nearest bakery or cafe
+Next steps for this project include using the existing functionality to make a single button which can route a user towards their nearest bakery or cafe.

 ## Current To Do List
 - Make colouring consistent